Istanbul Food Guide

 Sultanahmet Mosque is one of the most stunning mosques in Istanbul

-Known in Turkish as the Sultanahmet Camii, or the Sultanahmet Mosque, the Blue Mosque was commissioned by… you guessed it: Sultan Ahmet I. A student of the famous architect Sinan built this mosque.
-Both the Hagia Sophia and Blue Mosque were once imperial mosques.
+Known in Turkish as the Sultanahmet Camii, or the Sultanahmet Mosque, the Blue Mosque was commissioned by, you guessed it, Sultan Ahmet I. A student of the famous architect Sinan built it.
+Both Hagia Sophia and the Blue Mosque were once imperial mosques.

-The Hagia Sophia inspired the Sultanahmet Mosque.
-Therefore it has both Byzantine and Ottoman elements in its design.
+Hagia Sophia inspired the Sultanahmet Mosque, so its design carries both Byzantine and Ottoman elements.
 Its six slender minarets and cascading domes dominate the Istanbul skyline.
+More on the city’s great mosques in our guide to the mosques in Istanbul.

 4. Arasta Bazaar

-If the crowds of the Grand Bazaar and Spice Bazaar are too much, we have good news for you.
-Hiding behind the legendary Blue Mosque is a smaller version of the Grand Bazaar.
+If the crowds of the Grand Bazaar and Spice Bazaar are too much, there is good news.
+Tucked behind the Blue Mosque is a smaller version of the Grand Bazaar.
 Arasta Bazaar may be the cooler part of the Sultanahmet neighborhood.
 The reason?
-The salespeople are less pushy.
-There are fewer tourists here.
-Introverted people who want a feel for that traditional Istanbul experience of exploring bazaars may prefer to find inspiration for their wardrobe in these quiet streets.
+The salespeople are less pushy and there are fewer tourists.
+If you want a feel for the traditional bazaar experience without the noise, browse these quiet streets instead.

 5. Topkapı Palace Museum

-This magnificent one is one of the most important of all the Turkish Palaces because it was the first Ottoman palace in Istanbul.
-The Ottoman Sultans used this spot as the primary royal residence from 1458-1873.
+This is one of the most important of all the Turkish palaces because it was the first Ottoman palace in Istanbul.
+The Ottoman sultans used it as the primary royal residence from 1458 to 1873.
 Hurrem Sultan became the first woman to marry a sultan and move into this palace.
-There is a guided tour to cover all the history, and a fast track entry means you don’t have to wait in line as this is one of the more popular Turkish museums.
+There is a guided tour to cover the history, and fast track entry means you skip the line at one of the most popular Turkish museums.

-If you purchase a Museum Pass Istanbul, it will be cheaper.
-It’ll be like using the same ticket for the Topkapı Palace, Galata Mevlevihouse, and the Istanbul Archeology Museums.
+If you purchase a Museum Pass Istanbul, it works out cheaper.
+The same pass covers Topkapı Palace, the Galata Mevlevi House, and the Istanbul Archaeology Museums.

 6. Basilica Cistern

-Justinian I’s may have been the most ambitious of all of the Byzantine Emperors.
-The Basilica Cistern and Hagia Sophia were built during his reign.
-Even if you’re not interested in history, you may still wish to visit to capture its beauty.
-It’s the perfect place for visitors to meditate.
-Look out for the Medusa Column.
+Justinian I may have been the most ambitious of all the Byzantine emperors.
+Both the Basilica Cistern and Hagia Sophia were built during his reign.
+Even if history is not your thing, the cistern is worth a visit for the atmosphere alone.
+Look out for the Medusa column.

 7. Gülhane Park

-Gülhane is one of the few attractions with its own spot on the tram line.
-The best time to visit is during the Tulip Festival when the park is brimming with colorful tulips and roses.
-Once upon a time, Gülhane Park used to supply Topkapı Palace with roses.
+Gülhane is one of the few attractions with its own stop on the tram line.
+The best time to visit is during the Tulip Festival, when the park is brimming with colorful tulips and roses.
+Once upon a time, Gülhane Park supplied Topkapı Palace with roses.

 Gülhane is one of the oldest green spaces in Istanbul, and it has a rich history.
-In 1839, the Edict of Gülhane took place here.
-This edict, among many progressive reforms, emancipated minorities.
-Nearby, there is the Hagia Irene Museum, which was once a Byzantine church and is now occasionally used as a concert.
-Also nearby is the newly opened Museum of the History of Science and Technology in Islam.
+In 1839, the Edict of Gülhane was proclaimed here.
+The edict, among many progressive reforms, emancipated minorities.
+Nearby is the Hagia Irene Museum, once a Byzantine church and now occasionally used as a concert venue, along with the Museum of the History of Science and Technology in Islam.
+More green escapes in our guide to Istanbul’s parks.

 8. Soğukçeşme Street

-This is one of those significant streets that both tourists and locals alike pass by or even visit without understanding its history.
-This street is located between Hagia Sophia and the walls of Topkapı Palace.
-It is also near Gülhane Park.
-It’s named after a fountain built in the Byzantine period.
+This is one of those significant streets that tourists and locals alike pass by without knowing its history.
+It runs between Hagia Sophia and the walls of Topkapı Palace, near Gülhane Park, and is named after a fountain built in the Byzantine period.

-As you walk along cobbled streets, you’ll find at least 12 Ottoman houses built against the walls of Topkapı Palace.
-Those 12 Ottoman houses are named after a flower that is grown beside them.
+As you walk the cobbles, you will find at least 12 Ottoman houses built against the walls of Topkapı Palace, each named after a flower grown beside it.
 Nine are part of a boutique hotel.
-The 6th President of Turkey was born in one of these charming houses.
+The sixth president of Turkey was born in one of these houses.

-You’ll also find the Sarnıç Restaurant, located in an ancient cistern, to be in these streets.
-Alternatively, bibliophiles may be pleased to see the “Çelik Gülersoy Vakfı İstanbul Kitaplığı”.
-This building is somewhere between a library, an archive, and a museum.
-It has over 10,000 rare books.
+You will also find the Sarnıç Restaurant here, set in an ancient cistern and open for dinner only.
+Bibliophiles can step into the Çelik Gülersoy Vakfı İstanbul Kitaplığı, a building somewhere between a library, an archive, and a museum, with over 10,000 rare books.

-Soğukçeşme Street is a pedestrian-only street so there is no access by public transport or private car.
-If you want the whole Istanbul experience, sip some Turkish coffee in the cafe at the start of the street, and dream about this romantic city.
+Soğukçeşme Street is pedestrian only, so there is no access by public transport or private car.
+For the full old-city moment, sip some Turkish coffee at the cafe at the start of the street.

-The Istanbul Archeology Museums are three museums in one.
-You have the Archeological Museum in the main building, the Museum of Islamic Art in the tiled pavilion, and the Museum of the Ancient Orient, which used to be a fine arts school in the 1800s.
-The Istanbul Archeology Museum is considered one of the world’s largest archeological museums.
-This is no surprise, as they have over a million artifacts are in their collection.
-The museum was established in 1891 when Sultan Abdulaziz wanted an archeological museum to rival the ones he had visited abroad.
-The collection, therefore, includes items from every country the Ottoman Empire conquered or had diplomatic relations.
+The Istanbul Archaeology Museums are three museums in one: the Archaeological Museum in the main building, the Museum of Islamic Art in the tiled pavilion, and the Museum of the Ancient Orient, which was a fine arts school in the 1800s.
+The complex is considered one of the world’s largest archaeological museums, with over a million artifacts in the collection.
+It was established in 1891, when Sultan Abdulaziz wanted an archaeological museum to rival the ones he had visited abroad.
+The collection includes items from every country the Ottoman Empire conquered or held diplomatic relations with.

-Visitors may find it cheaper and more convenient to access the collections by using the Museum Pass Istanbul.
+Visitors may find it cheaper and more convenient to use the Museum Pass Istanbul.
+For the city’s full museum lineup, see our Istanbul museums guide.

 10. Carpet Museum

-If you’re planning on buying a Kilim (renowned Turkish carpet) at the Grand Bazaar or the Spice Bazaar, you may want to pop in here first.
-You’ll learn all about the symbolism of the motifs and the intricacies of carpet making.
+If you plan on buying a kilim, the renowned Turkish carpet, at the Grand Bazaar or the Spice Bazaar, pop in here first.
+You will learn about the symbolism of the motifs and the intricacies of carpet making.

-What’s fascinating is that some carpets date back to the 13th century.
-The larger ones used to be proudly on display at The Blue Mosque, Süleymaniye Mosque, and other prominent mosques.
-You’ll even learn that a city in Anatolia, Uşak, is distinguished for its carpets.
-It’s a shame that there aren’t many visitors to this specialist museum, considering it holds a significant part of Turkey’s culture and history.
+Some carpets here date back to the 13th century.
+The larger ones were once proudly displayed at the Blue Mosque, the Süleymaniye Mosque, and other prominent mosques.
+You will also learn that Uşak, a city in Anatolia, is distinguished for its carpets.
+It is a shame the museum gets so few visitors, considering it holds a significant part of Turkey’s culture and history.

 1. Tuncer Gift Shop